gifburst/ChipOS-0.1/README.md

-# SquirrOS
+# PCI/OS
-the operating system for the SquirrelTop portable computer
+the operating system for the ChipPad computer